ReallyBasicGames/Idle-Mining/README.md

 - XP is gained by producing resources, either by mining them or manufacturing them.
 - Once you have enough XP, you will level up and get research points (RP).
 - Once you have enough RP, you can spend them under the research tab.

+#### How To Import a Mod
+The purpose of this game is to be extremely moddable, so I will walk through exactly how to import a mod.
+To import a mod:
+1. Download source for mod
+2. Extract the zip file
+3. Upon loading the game, while in the modding room select 'load mod'
+4. Select the 'mod.json' file

+You mod should be loaded at this point!
+If it isn't, contact the owner of the mod (it has to do with an issue with their mod, not this game).

+To play with you mod, simply press the button 'Back to Game' and the mod should be ready.